Strategic Overview

 11 | Sustainable Cities & Communities | Culture-centered urban/rural revitalization (Living Villages, Fête des Artisans) |

-17 | Partnerships for the Goals | Cross-sector alliances: public, nonprofit, academic, and private sector (commerce, tech, culture) |
+17 | Partnerships for the Goals | Cross-sector alliances with NGOs, governments, academia, Indigenous councils, and the private sector |

 Co-Stewarding a Cultural Future